 --Ursula Le Guin

 Motivation is what gets you started.
 Habit is what keeps you going.

-"Really a fantastic trainer -- knowledgable, experienced, motivational, and a total mensch.
+"Really a fantastic trainer -- knowledgeable, experienced, motivational, and a total mensch.
 I was fortunate to work with Brian for about 8 months at Stanford, and it was a great investment of time and money.
 I suppose the first measure of any trainer is what he/she does for him/herself.
 Well, Brian looks the part.
 What really impressed me, though, was his extraordinarily broad view of physical health.
 I suppose it's a background in basic physiology and body parts that one expects from a competent trainer.
 But Brian knows a lot more than just that.
 He considers nutrition and diet as well as other physical activities that promote wellness including yoga.
 He emphasizes cross-training and some sort of post-work stretching regimen.
 What I thought would be a quest for firmer and maybe bigger muscles turned into something much more significant.
-I feel tremendously greatful that I encountered him when I did."
+I feel tremendously grateful that I encountered him when I did."